 - Gemstone & Crystal Properties (Quick Study Home)

 - Ultimate Explorer Field Guide: Rocks and Minerals (National Geographic Kids)

-- Presence of fossils or any kind of organic material will indicate a sedimentary origin of the rock.
+- The presence of fossils or any kind of organic material will indicate a sedimentary origin of the rock.

 - Layering structure is also a sign of sedimentary rock (be careful, igneous rocks also show layering, but they will be substantially harder than sedimentary.

 - Igneous rocks are formed from magma and lava, which solidify.
 On the contrary, sedimentary rocks are derived from pre-existing rocks.